CLMBRs/modal-typology/CONTRIBUTING.md

 - `modals.csv` : a comma-separated-value (CSV) file, containing the core data in a table where each row is in the format of
 	- expression
-	- force: a detailed description of flavors can be found in basic-format/force.csv
+	- force: a detailed description of force can be found in basic-format/force.csv
 	- flavor: a detailed description of flavors can be found in basic-format/flavors.csv
 	- can_express: 1 means the expression can express the force and flavor value, 0 means cannot, ? means judgement varies.
 	- notes: anything notable for this expression

-- `readme.md` : a optional file to include extra notes
+- `readme.md` : an optional file to include extra notes

 3. Edit basic-format/sources.bib with bibtex information of the source of your data.
 The key should be identical to the reference_key in `metadata.yml`